 Published On:22 Aug,2016

-And interestingly 8 out of 10 highest peaks in the world lies in Nepal, a tiny Himalayan nation wedged between China and India.
+Among the Top 10 Highest Mountains interestingly 8 in Nepal, a tiny Himalayan nation wedged between China and India.
 Here goes the list of top 10 highest mountains in the world.

 10. Annapurna I (8091m/26545ft)